 When Huai-Ning learned his wife had returned to Asia, he blasted her: "How dare you disregard our son's education!
 Why are you doing this?
 I don't love you.
 I want a divorce."

 She called her friend in New York, a pastor's wife, and asked for some advice.

 "I'm not sure if you should get divorced or not," she said, "but I am sure that if the wife does everything in her marriage according to the Bible, she will be blessed."

 Shiao-Wen decided to rely on God to make her marriage work.
 Most of her friends urged her to move on.

-However, one offered her some cassette tapes on marriage-related topics recorded by Feng Chi-Mei, wife of Taiwan's national director of Campus Crusade for Christ, Lee Chang-An (Asian women do not take their husbands' surnames).
+However, one offered her some cassette tapes on marriage-related topics recorded by Feng Chi-Mei, wife of Taiwan's national director of Cru, Lee Chang-An (Asian women do not take their husbands' surnames).

 "It's our conviction," says Chi-Mei, "to encourage every person to hold onto their marriage covenant and not give up, no matter what."

 Shiao-Wen listened to her explain the importance of wives respecting their husbands, or as the Chinese say, "giving them face."

 Shiao-Wen realized that she had rarely affirmed her husband and had never truly forgiven him for his first affair years ago.
 In every argument since then, she had trumped his complaints with reminders of his infidelity.